Cloud forecast for 2022 – increase in digital connectivity

 In-person events will or will not fully manifest themselves in 2022.
 Yet the stage is set for live conferences and events to mount a serious comeback, partly inspired by teleconferencing fatigue.

 The frequency and scale of in-person conferences and events will start small.
-Still, gradually, and coincidentally with advances in the control of COVID, we’ll see more events with growing audiences.
-It won’t be a football stadium’s worth of attendees, but more than can fit on a screen for a video call.
+Still, gradually, and coincidentally with advances in the control of COVID-19, we'll see more events with growing audiences.
+It won't be a football stadium's worth of attendees, but more than can fit on a screen for a video call.